-Men’s mental health services also need to take into account the type of intervention, with activity, or ‘action‐oriented’ approaches as preferred ways to engage and sustain men’s involvement.15 Direct, solution-focussed approaches may be better suited for men and prevent them from feeling as though they are surrendering their masculine identity.
+Men’s mental health services also need to take into account the type of intervention, with activity or ‘action‐oriented’ approaches as preferred ways to engage and sustain men’s involvement.
+Direct, solution-focused approaches may be better suited for men and prevent them from feeling as though they are surrendering their masculine identity.

 And we all have a responsibility to deal in a more holistic way with these issues of masculine identity and what it means in our cultures.
 In the words of Frederick Douglas, “It is easier to build strong children than to repair broken men”.